 Bahá’ís look upon junior youth - aged roughly 11 to 15 - with a sense of hope and optimism.
-They believe youths of this age are characterized by “an acute sense of justice, eagerness to learn about the universe and a desire to contribute to the construction of a better world.”
+They believe people of this age are characterized by “an acute sense of justice, eagerness to learn about the universe and a desire to contribute to the construction of a better world.”

-Starting from this viewpoint, Bahá’ís have created a junior youth spiritual empowerment program to help people of this age group develop their intellectual, moral and spiritual capacities.
+Starting from this viewpoint, Bahá’ís have created a junior youth empowerment program to help people of this age group develop their intellectual, moral and spiritual capacities.

 What happens in junior youth groups?